gayatrirajgor/gayatrirajgor/README.md

 - 👩🏽‍💻 I’m currently working as a Junior Developer at ITV

+- 🌱 I'm currently learning C#

-- 🌱 Teaching the next generation of women to code
+- 🌱 And teaching the next generation of women to code

 - 👨‍💻 All of my projects are available [here](https://github.com/gayatrirajgor?tab=repositories)